DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

          - Verify the delivery of messages
          - Classify sensitive content within or attached to messages
          - Essential email concepts, which local systems can enforce and protect, include nonrepudiation, message integrity, and access restrictions.
          - 📝Mail-bombing is the use of email as an attack mechanism by flooding a system with messages, causing a denial of service.
+     - 🔮**Post Office Protocol (POP) 3**  POP3 is a basic protocol that enables a user to access their emails.
+It works by downloading the messages off of the server onto the local device.
+That provides little security because the email is not on the central email server.
+However, the emails are sent in the clear and are not encrypted.
+There is 📝no confidentiality.
+Anyone listening will see the text of your email.
+     - 🔮**Internet Message Access Protocol (IMAP)** changes the older logic of POP and SMTP by leaving the emails on the server.
+This is what allows the same emails to show on a mobile phone, a desktop computer, and a tablet all at the same time.
+It too sends emails in the clear.
+It is possible to use Transport Layer Security (TLS) (formerly SSL) to encrypt the sent and received, which is technically known as IMAPS.
      - ❄️**Secure Multipurpose Internet Mail Extensions (S/MIME)**  offers authentication and confidentiality to email through public key encryption, digital envelopes, and digital signatures.
+         - S/MIME are used to encrypt and digitally sign emails.
+         - S/MIME uses the 📝RSA encryption algorithm and has been incorporated into many commercial products, such as Microsoft Outlook, Mozilla Thunderbird, and MAC OS X Mail.
+         - S/MIME relies on the use of the 📝X.509 certificates for exchanging cryptographic keys.
          - Authentication is provided through X.509 digital certificates issued by trusted third-party CAs.
          - Privacy is provided through the use of Public Key Cryptography Standard (PKCS) standards-compliant encryption.
          - Two types of messages can be formed using S/MIME: signed messages and secured enveloped messages.